The Cheetah Girls: One World

-The Cheetah Girls: One World (also known as The Cheetah Girls 3 or The Cheetah Girls 3: One World) is a 2008 Disney Channel Original Movie which premiered on Disney Channel on August 22, 2008.
+The Cheetah Girls: One World (also known as The Cheetah Girls 3 or The Cheetah Girls 3: One World) is a 2008 American musical film directed by Paul Hoen.
+It is the sequel to The Cheetah Girls 2 (2006).
+The film premiered on Disney Channel on August 22, 2008.
 It is the third and final film of The Cheetah Girls trilogy, and the only film not to feature Raven-Symoné.

 Plot

-With Galleria away at Cambridge, Chanel (Adrienne Bailon), Dorinda (Sabrina Bryan), and Aqua (Kiely Williams) are left as a trio and are cast in the lavish Bollywood movie "Namaste Bombay".
-The Cheetah Girls travel across the globe to India.
-There, they meet Rahim (Rupak Ginn), the man cast as the lead, whom they realize is attractive, yet somewhat clumsy.
-After meeting the movie's choreographer, Gita (Deepti Daryanani), a dance battle erupts between themselves and Gita with her backup dancers.
-They subsequently discover that the musical's director, Vikram "Vik" (Michael Steger), must choose only one Cheetah for the role as the budget is only enough for one star.
+With Galleria away at Cambridge, Chanel, Dorinda, and Aqua are left as a trio and are cast in the lavish Bollywood movie "Namaste Bombay".
+The Cheetah Girls travel across the globe to India where they meet Rahim, the man cast as the lead, whom they realize is attractive, yet somewhat clumsy.
+After meeting the movie's choreographer, Gita, a dance battle erupts between the girls and Gita and her backup dancers ("Dance Me If You Can").
+They subsequently discover that the musical's director, Vikram "Vik", must choose only one Cheetah for the role as the budget is only enough for one star.